SameeraGrandhi/mlflow-on-k8s/README.md

 2. Mlflow Server
 3. Nexus

-If you do not want to deploy the services through  automation process, use these alternate, [manual deployment procedures](doc/Manual-Deployment-process-for-additional-required-service.md)

 If you want to deploy the services through automation process, follow these general configuration and deployment steps
 ##### a.
 Update Meta data information in `setting.py`(src/lib/settings.py)
 ```python